 Do: Evaluate every trip for its importance.

-Do: Combine errands on a single outing.
+Do: Combine errands into a single outing.
 Then start with the most distant destination.
 This way, you’ll warm up your engine while driving there.
-And you’ll get better mileage between the other stops as you travel toward home.
+And you’ll get better mileage between the other stops as you drive toward home.